TheHellSite/archlinux_lxc/README.md

 **!!!
 Make a backup of your LXC before running any of my scripts or commands in it. !!!**

+These scripts are only tested to be working on a freshly made Arch Linux LXC running on Proxmox.\
 Even though I tested these scripts to be working well on my system they can still misbehave on your system.\
 I take no responsibility at all for anything that happens to your system or your data.